 The purpose of the Therapeutic Milieu is four-fold:

-♦ to provide nurses with a healing surrounding in which to practice, enabling them to care for themselves and help and support one another to practice together well
+♦ provide nurses with a healing surrounding in which to practice, enabling them to care for themselves and help and support one another to practice together well

-♦ to engage and support everyone concerned with patients' care; patients' family and friends, other health professionals, and assistive personnel.
+♦ engage and support everyone concerned with patients' care; patients' family and friends, other health professionals, and assistive personnel.

 A long-established nursing responsibility

 The Therapeutic Milieu dimension of Careful Nursing reflects an historical fact that for centuries nurses have been primarily responsible for the management and quality of patient care areas in hospitals, traditionally called wards (and still called wards in most countries except the United States).
 The words ward and guard have the same origin and meaning (Partridge 1959) and until the 19th century were used synonymously in reference to protecting vulnerable people from harm.
-People in hospitals were guarded or warded by nurses, hence the inseparable relationship between nurses and their particular responsibility for the management and quality of a ward, or other nursing unit or practice setting.
+People in hospitals were guarded or warded by nurses, hence the inseparable relationship between nurses and their particular responsibility for the management and quality of a ward, nursing unit or other practice setting.